magnitudedev/bunnel/README.md

 npm run build
 ```

-This will compile the client library to the `dist/` directory.
+This will compile the client library and CLI to the `dist/` directory.

 ## License